This summary of the experiment covers the following:

 Post Analysis – Strengths and Limitations

-A wide selection of ketone supplements and products were tested as full doses as well as adjusted measures.
+A wide selection of exogenous ketone supplements were tested at the recommended serving sizes.

 Watch the Ketone Ester Tasting Videos